MP Estate Planning UK

 Key Factors in Inheritance Tax Calculation:

-• The total value of the estate, including property, savings, and other assets.
+• The total value of the estate, including property, savings, investments, personal possessions, and any share of jointly owned assets.

 Exemptions and Reliefs Available

-There are several exemptions and reliefs available under the current inheritance tax legislation that can reduce the tax liability.
-One significant exemption is the residence nil-rate band, which can be claimed when a residence is passed on to direct descendants.
+There are several exemptions and reliefs available under current inheritance tax legislation that can significantly reduce or eliminate the tax liability.
+Proper use of these reliefs is the foundation of any sound inheritance tax planning strategy.

 Exemption/ReliefDescriptionBenefit

-Charitable DonationsGifts to registered charities.Reduces the estate’s value and potentially lowers the tax rate.
+Charitable DonationsGifts to registered charities are exempt.
+If 10% or more of the net estate is left to charity, the IHT rate reduces from 40% to 36%.Reduces the estate’s taxable value and potentially lowers the overall tax rate.

-Understanding these exemptions and reliefs is crucial for minimizing inheritance tax liability.
-We recommend seeking professional advice to ensure you take full advantage of the available reliefs.
+Understanding these exemptions and reliefs is crucial for minimising inheritance tax liability.
+We recommend seeking specialist advice to ensure you take full advantage of every available relief — because as Mike Pugh says, “Plan, don’t panic.”

 Common Misconceptions about Inheritance Tax